-The major problem with the notion of property is that it cannot be attributed to an intelligent producer in the way that personal property, e.g. intellectual property, is.
+The major problem with the notion of property is that it cannot be attributed to an intelligent producer in the way that personal property (e.g. Intellectual property) is.
 Most religions include a genesis story that attributes the creation of the world to the personal action of some spiritual being.
-Philosophically, this is a necessary conclusion since all material things are contingent, they are the product of other material things and forces, but the regress of causality cannot be infinite amongst material things.
+Philosophically this is a necessary conclusion since all material things are contingent, they are the product of other material things and forces, but the regress of causality cannot be infinite amongst material things.
 There must exist a being whose nature is not contingent and who is capable of giving being to things that would otherwise be non-beings.
 That is, there must exist at least one non-material being that is capable of creating the material things that comprise our world.
-In some traditions, there are many such spiritual beings, in others, there is only one.
+In some traditions there are many such spiritual beings, on others there is only one.
 The important thing for property is that land property naturally is owned by its creator/s.
 If the creator/s have some intelligible relationship with human society, then land property will feature as part of that relationship.
-Most customary peoples adopt spiritualities that explain the origin of their land property and set out principles for its licit administration (Small, 1997).
+Most customary peoples adopt spiritualities that explain the origin of their land property and set out principles for its licit administration (Small 1997).

-In most spiritualities, the relationship between the spiritual beings and humanity is social.
-The spiritual beings always have some initial relationship with the world and is people and usually take an ongoing interest in human action, offering direction to humanity, hearing their supplications, offering support but sometimes also punishment.
-In terms of direction, the spiritual beings tend to provide both general principles for moral action and in some cases, specific guidelines for public policy.
-Christianity, Islam, Judaism and customary religions all contain direction regarding the institution of property.
+In most spiritualities the relationship between the spiritual beings and humanity is social.
+The spiritual beings take an interest in human action, usually they offer direction to humanity, hear their supplications, offer support but sometimes also punishment.
+In terms of direction, the spiritual beings tend to provide both general principles for moral action and in some cases specific guidelines for public policy.
+Christianity, Islam, Judaism and customary religions all have direction regarding the institution of property.
 They also convey notions of humanity that contribute to the distinctive anthropologies of the various spiritualities.
-Thus, in Christianity, humanity is understood to be a single family under a single loving spiritual Father, whereas under Islam, the headship relation is more in terms of submission to the will of Allah which includes a moral code that determines relations between Moslems as well as the treatment of non-Moslems.
+Thus, in Christianity, humanity is understood to be a single family under a single loving spiritual Father, whereas under Islam the headship relation is more in terms of submission to the will of Allah which includes a moral code that determines relations between Moslems as well as the treatment of non-Moslems.
 Customary spiritualities often place the creator spirit/s as the head of the tribe in a way that distinguishes between moral duties to tribe members and duties to outsiders.

-The various positions on spirituality can be reduced to three categories; positive, negative and atheist.
+Many possible spiritualities exist, though three deserve attention.
 Most religions assert that they exist to serve what could be called a positive deity, or deities.
 By positive is meant that the deities value goodness as commonly understood and shun evil.
+Conversely, some deities relate to humanity as angry and vengeful beings that demand sacrifice and rule through fear.
+Conceptually, the anthropologies, ethics and eventually the institutions pertaining to property will differ between these two.
 A positive deity could be expected to encourage charitable relations between persons that could be manifest in the responsibilities of property.
-In Islam, property wealth is expected to be used in part for charitable purposes, such as alms giving (Nomani and Rahnema, 1994).
-Christianity has similar traditions (Ederer, 1995).
+In Islam, property wealth is expected to be used in part for charitable purposes, such as alms giving (Nomani and Rahnema 1994).
+Christianity has similar traditions (Ederer 1995).
 Most customary peoples link their cultural commitment to the material welfare of their people through the use of their land property to their spirituality.
 In this way, the spiritual dimension provides a direct influence on human action, even regarding property.